By Jim Tedford, Director of Pet Identification at PetSafe

 Shelter workers often hear the phrase, “I couldn’t do your job.”
 Shelter heroes should take that as a compliment.
 They are a rare breed.
 Very few people could stand up to the emotional and physical toll of this challenging work.
 Take some time this week to say thanks to the people in your local animal shelter.
 Bake them some cookies, drop off a thank-you note, submit a letter of praise and thanks to the editor of your local paper.
 Sing their praises from the highest hill in whatever way you see fit.
 But don’t interrupt them for long … there are dogs and cats to be fed, kennels to be cleaned and lives to be saved!

 How do you plan to show your appreciation for a local shelter this week?
 Why are you thankful for them?
-If you are a shelter looking for tips on how to promote this week, click here for advice from The Humane Society.
+If you work for a shelter looking for tips on how to promote this week, get advice from The Humane Society.